-Binghamton University is committed to having a safe and health work environment.
-Through good work practices and the following environmental health and safety programs the University will strive to keep its employees safe.
+Binghamton University is committed to having a safe and healthy work environment.
+Through good work practices and the following environmental health and safety programs, the University strives to keep its employees, students and, visitors safe.

 Asbestos is present in various buildings on campus.
 Asbestos regulations require that BU shall determine the presence, location, and quantity of Asbestos Containing Materials (ACM) and Possible ACM (PACM).